Call Today! 888-234-8376

-Definition of Waiver of Premium: With the Waiver of Premium rider, the idea is that your premiums will be waived (or paid on your behalf) if you were to come down with a serious illness or disability.
+With the Waiver of Premium Rider, the idea is that your premiums (or payments) will be waived (or paid on your behalf) if you were to come down with a serious illness or disability.
 As a completely optional rider, it will increase the cost of your premiums now, but the hassle and stress it could save (not to mention save your policy) is something you need to consider.

 For most insurance providers, the insured must become totally disabled before the rider becomes active.
 Further, there is a waiting period in which the insured must be disabled for 4 to 6 months (depending on company) for the rider to take effect.
 If this were to occur, the rest of the premiums due for the policy will be waived and the policy will remain in force for the duration of the policy.

 Disability waiver of premium riders are available for level term life insurance policies because they always have an end date.
 For the insurance companies, they can balance risk and still provide all policyholders with this option.
 Depending on your specific permanent policy, it may also have this or a similar option.

 Further, adding a waiver of premium to your life insurance in an estate plan is also critical to avoid a lapse of your policy if you are incapacitated and no one can act as your agent to make your premium payments.

 Within the life insurance world, providers tend to use what we call ‘total permanent disability’ in order to determine whether or not you qualify for a claim using the rider.